transparentai-tech/cognitive-computing/spa-implementation-plan.md

 - ✅ All 10 modules implemented
 - ✅ 315 tests with 99% passing rate
 - ✅ Complete documentation (5 files)
-- ✅ 6 working example scripts
+- ✅ 7 working example scripts (all passing)
 - ✅ Integration with other paradigms
 - ✅ Production-ready code quality